mtfishman/ITensorMPOCompression.jl/docs/src/index.md

 ITensorMPOCompression.orthogonalize!
 ```
 # Truncation (SVD compression)
 Prior to truncation the MPO must first be rendered into canoncial form using the orthogonalize! function described above.
-If for example the MPO is right-lower canonical form then a truncation sweep starts do doing a block repsecting *QL* decomposition on site 1:
+If for example the MPO is right-lower canonical form then a truncation sweep starts by doing a block repsecting *QL* decomposition on site 1:
 ```math
 \hat{W}^{1}\rightarrow\hat{Q}^{1}L^{1}
 ```